HKUSTDial/StatQA/README.md

 ## Fine-tuning
 ### Format Transformation for Training Set

 We use a similar procedure but different source tabular data to obtain the training set: `Data\Integrated Dataset\Dataset with Prompt\Training Set\Training Set for zero-shot.csv`.
+Note that StatQA and mini-StatQA is exclusively reserved for testing and evaluation, and the dataset employed in fine-tuning is the training set

 ....